-And COVID made this worse because digitally divided people had more technology between them and the things and people and stuff that made up their lives.
-And this affected them, and us.
 And I should mention at the outset, I like learning things.
 So being in a situation of enforced learning isn't the worst for me.
-I also live alone, and mostly work from home, so was able to manage my personal situation decently these past two year.
+I also live alone, and mostly work from home, so was able to manage my personal situation decently this past year.
 Many people did not have my fortune here, or just don't like to learn stuff.
 Maybe it's difficult for them for various reasons, maybe they've got a lot of other things going on and learning can take a back seat for now.
 So one of my main operating principles with my work has been least-intrusive-but-most-helpful-help.
 Least intrusive can also be a personal boundary which I'll talk about a little later.

 I live in a small town-which is big for our county-in a small state.
 COVID did not hit us quite as hard as it did many places, and our governor has been mostly a sensible person and shown good leadership, as has our state library and for that I am grateful.
 However!
-As for my work, besides talking to people like I am now, my job is usually writing and researching digital divide issues and running a little thing I call drop-in time where people come in to the library in a certain time window and ask me their technology questions.
+As for my work, besides talking to people like I am now, my job is usually writing and researching digital divide issues and running a little thing I call drop-in time (I am a clever namer) where people come in to the library in a certain time window and ask me their technology questions.
 Anything at all, and we try to puzzle it out together.
 There are often multiple people in at the same time, or were, in the before times, and part of the usefulness of drop-in time was people listening to what other people were doing, or having issues with.
-I like listening to them talk to each other when I'm helping someone else with a thing, I think it's useful.

 Here's an example of us all gathered around a library table.
 That's Brian on the outside, he works at the local stove factory and is a serious bird watcher.
 He's trying to figure out how to get his Bruins tickets on his phone so he can show the people at the gate when he goes to see a game.
 It needs to WORK.
 That's Eliot, my intern, next to him.
-Eliot is 15 and also learning some people skills because he's very good with computers already.
+Eliot is 14 and also learning some people skills.
 Martha in the back is working on her anti-marijuana website on her ancient laptop, and Sally on the right is trying to figure out why her calendar won't update on iCloud.